9 Flight tracking technologies

 • identification information: the callsign (an 8-character non-unique identifier of the mission or the route of the aircraft) and the wake vortex category;

-• positional information: latitude and longitude in degrees (encoded in CPR format), barometric altitude (converted to ISA equivalent), and GPS altitude in feet;
+• positional information: latitude and longitude in degrees (encoded in Correlated Position Report (CPR) format), barometric altitude (converted to ISA equivalent), and GPS altitude in feet;

 • velocity information: track angle in degrees, ground speed in knots, vertical rate in feet per minute;